eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 ![Restart Workload On Update With Create Failure](plantuml/seq_restart_workload_on_update_with_create_failure.svg)

-##### WorkloadControlLoop requests restart of a workload when runtime fails to create workload
+##### WorkloadControlLoop restarts a workload on failing create
-`swdd~agent-workload-control-loop-request-restarts~1`
+`swdd~agent-workload-control-loop-restart-workload-on-create-failure~1`

 Status: approved

+When the WorkloadControlLoop creates a workload and the operation fails, the WorkloadControlLoop shall restart the creation of a workload by sending the workload command Restart to the WorkloadControlLoop of the workload.

+Comment:
+Depending on the runtime, a create of a workload might fail if the workload is added again while a delete operation for a workload with the same config is still in progress.

+Rationale:
+The restart behavior for unsuccessful creation of a workload makes the system more resilient against runtime specific failures.

+Tags:
+- WorkloadControlLoop

+Needs:
+- impl
+- utest
+- stest

+##### WorkloadControlLoop requests restart of a workload on failing restart attempt
+`swdd~agent-workload-control-loop-request-restarts-on-failing-restart-attempt~1`

+Status: approved

-When the runtime connector fails to create a workload, the WorkloadControlLoop shall request a restart of the creation of the workload within a 1 sec time interval.
+When the WorkloadControlLoop executes a restart of a workload and the runtime connector fails to create the workload, the WorkloadControlLoop shall request a restart of the creation of the workload within a 1 sec time interval.

 Comment:
 The creation of a workload can fail temporarily, for example if a Runtime is still busy deleting and the workload is to be recreated.
 The WorkloadControlLoop uses the WorkloadCommandChannel to send the workload command restart.